Skip to contents

 thresh_single

-Sum of differences relative to dominant condition in x.
-Default 1.
+integer. hreshold difference in any one property required to be dissimilar.
+Default 2.
 See details for discussion on the default calculation for similarity.

 thresh_all

-Sum of differences relative to dominant condition in x.
-Default 1.
+integer.
+Threshold sum of differences across all properties required to be dissimilar.
+Default 3.
 See details for discussion on the default calculation for similarity.

 absolute

 logical.
 Report absolute difference?
 Default: TRUE.
-Absolute difference is always used for comparison against thresh.
+Absolute difference is always used for comparison against thresh_single and thresh_all, but the sign of the difference can be relevant to interpretation of relative limitations of soils.

 verbose